knpuniversity/blog/behat-symfony.md

-# Setting up Behat on Symfony 5
+# Setting up Behat on Symfony 5 or higher

 If you're interested in Behat, we have a [great tutorial](https://symfonycasts.com/screencast/behat) about it!
 Except that... well... that tutorial is getting old when it comes to getting Behat installed and configured into a modern app.

-So how *can* you use Behat with Symfony 5?
+So how *can* you use Behat with Symfony 5 or higher?
 Easy Peasy!
-Just find a Symfony 5 project, install and configure Behat, then profit!
+Just find a Symfony 5+ project, install and configure Behat, then profit!

 Too fast?
 Ok, let's look at each part, step-by-step.